kayahr/xadrian/README.txt

-A factory complex calculator tool for X3 Terran Conflict.
+A factory complex calculator tool for X³: Terran Conflict and X³: Albion Prelude.